CalebABG/SparkzEngine/README.md

 ## Getting Started

-These instructions will help you prepare your machine for development and testing purposes! :D
+These instructions will help you prepare your machine for development and testing purposes!

 ### Checking for Java Installation